Advantages of working

 You might also want to consider self-employment.
 You’ll need to register as self-employed with HMRC, complete self-assessment tax returns, and you may have to pay tax and National Insurance contributions.

 If you’re thinking of setting up your own business, you could get help from the National Enterprise Network.
-Their members offer advice, support and training on starting or developing a small business.
+Its members offer advice, support and training about starting or developing a small business.
 Some government-backed schemes also offer support.

 If you’re unemployed and looking for work, your local Jobcentre Plus may also provide support, such as CV advice and help with interview preparation, and you could also join a work club.